jasimismail/spring-batch-mysql-to-mongdb/README.md

 * [Creating a Batch Service](https://spring.io/guides/gs/batch-processing/)

 ### Environment variables
-The `application.properties` file in the `src / main / resources` folder contains the environment variables that will be used by the application.
+The `application.properties` file in the `src\main\resources` folder contains the environment variables that will be used by the application.
 If no environment variable is informed, the deafult values ​​will be used.
 Description of the variables: